 Bigger file sizes can mess with shareability because of uploading limitations from different mediums, such as emails, PDFs, etc.

-Since you can scale vector QR Codes up or down without losing quality, the recipient of the design file can print the QR Code at the desired size (e.g., a wall-sized banner for your event marketing campaign) without any pixelation or loss of scannability.
+Since you can scale vector QR Codes up or down without losing quality, the recipient of the design file can resize the custom QR Code for print (e.g., a wall-sized banner for your event marketing campaign) without any pixelation or loss of scannability.

 Vector QR Codes are compact files, making the to and fro between multiple parties smoother.